Zappp/program/README.md

 Run the app using "pnpm run execute" command.
-Make sure u have pnpm installed.
+Make sure you have pnpm installed.